hmthien050209/fedora-post-install-script/README.md

 - Microsoft and their contributors for the [Cascadia Code fonts](https://github.com/microsoft/cascadia-code) (with OFL License) and [VSCode](https://github.com/Microsoft/vscode) (with MIT License)
 - The Dracula team and their contributors for the [Dracula Theme for GTK](https://github.com/dracula/gtk) (with GPLv3 License)
 - The [TechHut YouTube channel](https://www.youtube.com/c/TechHutHD) for the video ['5 Things You MUST DO After Installing Fedora 35'](https://www.youtube.com/watch?v=-NwWE9YFFIg)
-- The official Fedora Magazine for the guide [how to install Powerline](https://fedoramagazine.org/add-power-terminal-powerline/)
+- [Starship](https://starship.rs/) and their contributors for the beautiful shell prompt for bash(I personally don't like zsh or fish, bash is enough for me)
 - The official Fedora docs for the guide [how to setup automatic updates](https://docs.fedoraproject.org/en-US/quick-docs/autoupdates/) and [codecs install](https://docs.fedoraproject.org/en-US/quick-docs/assembly_installing-plugins-for-playing-movies-and-music/)
 - The [StackOverflow](https://stackoverflow.com), [AskUbuntu](https://askubuntu.com) community for helping me writing themes, fonts install script
 - [ibus-bamboo](https://github.com/BambooEngine/ibus-bamboo) for the Vietnamese input service on Linux(thanks to [OpenBuildService](https://software.opensuse.org//download.html?project=home%3Alamlng&package=ibus-bamboo) for the Fedora ibus-bamboo build)